 Colin Kaepernick will probably never play in the National Football League again.
-One knee during the national anthem of the 2016 season in protest of racial injustice and police brutality snowballed into a highly politicized league-wide movement and eventually a lawsuit against the NFL.
+One knee during the national anthem of the 2016 season in protest of racial injustice and police brutality against people of color snowballed into a highly politicized league-wide movement and eventually a lawsuit against the NFL.

 But the facts remain for the former San Francisco 49ers quarterback: Kaepernick took the 49ers to Super Bowl XLVII against the Baltimore Ravens in 2012.
 He was considered one of the best starting quarterbacks in the league and signed a massive contract that reflected that after the playoffs.

 Despite having not played in the league since 2017, the 34-year-old Kaepernick has built a sizable fortune from his playing days with the 49ers, endorsement deals and a settlement with the NFL.
 He even has a Netflix show called "Colin in Black & White."

 Born Colin Rand Kaepernick to Heidi Russo, he was adopted by Rick and Teresa Kaepernick and moved to California at a young age.

 In addition to playing football, Kaepernick was a star baseball player at John H. Pitman High School (Turlock, California), a sport he excelled at so much he was selected by the Chicago Cubs in the 2009 MLB Draft.
 He then became a four-year college football standout at the University of Nevada, Reno from 2007-10.
 Twice he was named Western Athletic Conference Offensive Player of the Year.

 The 49ers traded up with the Denver Broncos in the 2011 NFL Draft and selected the NCAA and WAC star in the second round (36th overall).

 He opted out of the last year of his contract in 2017 after posting one the best statistical seasons of his career in 2016, despite the team going 1-10 in his starts.
 Contrary to the beliefs of some, Kaepernick didn't turn down money.
 He opted out and became a free agent because the 49ers were going to cut him.